About

 BIO

-Melissa Bender is a documentary photographer and visual storyteller with a medical background.
-Based in New York City, she is a contributing photographer to Just Security, an online forum about U.S. national security law and policy.
-Her work has appeared in The New York Times, BuzzFeed News, Meidas Touch Network, Variety, WPIX New York, Cosmopolitan, Unfixed Media, Reading the Pictures (blog), DeSmog (blog), 1814 Magazine, as well as the 2016 "#ICPWeThePeople" exhibit at the International Center of Photography (juried by Alison Morley).
-Melissa’s photographs have been featured on social media by organizations including: Women's March, ACLU, Indivisible Guide, NOW-NYC, Ultraviolet, No IDC NY, Public Citizen, Rise and Resist, CAIR New York, Photograph Magazine, Democracy is for People, The Glass Magazine, Flak Photo Network, Pantsuit Nation, NYC Muslim-Jewish Solidarity Committee, the #girlgaze project, Her Side of the Street (@womeninstreet), Women's Photo Alliance, Female Collective, Muslim Women's Alliance, and others.
+Melissa Bender is a documentary photographer and visual storyteller who previously had a career as an infectious disease physician.
+Her work probes questions surrounding race, privilege, and identity.
+Based in New York City, she is a contributing photographer to NurPhoto Agency and Just Security, an online forum about U.S. national security law and policy.
+Her images have appeared in The New York Times, The Guardian, CNN, PBS Newshour, BuzzFeed News, Unfixed Media, WPIX New York, Texas Public Radio, Cosmopolitan, and on newswires including Reuters, AP, and AFP.
+Melissa’s photographs have been featured on social media by organizations including: Women's March, ACLU, Indivisible Guide, NOW-NYC, Ultraviolet, Public Citizen, Rise and Resist, CAIR New York, Photograph Magazine, Muslim Women's Alliance, Israelis for Peace NYC, and others.
 Melissa’s photograph "Voice" was selected as a winner of the Soho Photo Gallery National Competition 2017 (juried by Aline Smithson) and was on view in the gallery's group exhibition.

 Using Format